USEPA/WNTR/documentation/morph.rst

   :class:`~wntr.morph.node.convert_node_coordinates_to_UTM` and
   :class:`~wntr.morph.node.convert_node_coordinates_to_longlat`.
-  The user supplies the names of two nodes in their network along with their UTM or longitude\latitude coordinates.
+  The user supplies the names of two nodes in their network along with their UTM or longitude/latitude coordinates.
 Ideally, these nodes span a decent range of the network (for example, the nodes could be in the upper right and lower left).

 .. note::
-   Functions that convert coordinates to UTM and longitude/latitude require the Python package utm, which is an optional dependency of WNTR.
+   Functions that convert coordinates to UTM and longitude/latitude require the Python package **utm**, which is an optional dependency of WNTR.

 The following example returns a copy of the water network model with node coordinates scaled by 100 m.